hsarasan/hs-code/readme.txt

  Semi commercial personal projects
     - a website for creating and storing flashcards (aimed at students)
-    - stock price signal generator using redis
+    - stock price signal generator using C++,redis

  eBooks
     - FAQs for an expert C++ programmer